gregrobison/CrossModal/README.md

 # CrossModal
-Visualizing audio information using Python's pygame package.
-Should work with the default sound input device.
+Visualizing audio information using Python's pygame package and should work with the default sound input device.

 Run the launcher CrossModal.py to select visualizations.